WA bill focused on trans youth sparks dueling protests

 At Friday’s rally, some politicians showed up to make it clear which side they stood with.

-Republican Congressional candidate Joe Kent was at the anti-SB 5599 protest, greeting demonstrators and passing out fliers.
+Republican congressional candidate Joe Kent was at the anti-SB 5599 protest, greeting demonstrators and passing out fliers.
 Kent is running again in the 3rd Congressional District after narrowly losing last year to Democrat Marie Gluesenkamp Perez.
-State Rep. Jim Walsh, R-Aberdeen also made an appearance.
+State Rep. Jim Walsh, R-Aberdeen, also made an appearance.

 Across the way, many state House Democrats walked over from the Capitol to support transgender rights.